Braddock Fund

 FAQ

-The funds can provide financial support to individuals, to Monthly Meetings, and to Quaker or related organizations that are willing to carry out prison ministry to provide visitation, support, guidance, skills and education to prison inmates to prepare them for their release.
+The funds can provide financial support to individuals, to Monthly Meetings, and to Quaker or related organizations that are willing to carry out prison ministry, provide visitation, support, guidance, skills, and education to incarcerated persons to prepare them for their release.

-The Braddock Fund Committee will receive grant requests and make the decisions on funding the proposed activities.
+The Braddock Fund Committee at Wilmington College will accept grant requests and make the decisions on funding the proposed activities.
 They will follow up and evaluate the projects or activities funded.

-The Braddock Fund Committee will work with the Yearly Meeting Treasurer to see that the monies of the Fund are invested responsibly and that the financial records are accurate.
+The Braddock Fund Committee will work with the Wilmington College Advancement Office to see that the monies of the Fund are invested responsibly and that the financial records are accurate.

-Grants may be requested by incarcerated individuals, prison staff, individual Quakers, Monthly Meetings, and Quaker or related organizations involved in prisoner education and rehabilitation.
+Grants may be requested by Wilmington College faculty and staff, incarcerated individuals, prison staff, individual Quakers, Monthly Meetings, and Quaker or related organizations involved in prison education and rehabilitation.

-The funds are invested under the care of the Yearly Meeting Treasurer in a socially responsible account, which is expected to grow.
+The funds are invested under the care of Wilmington College in a socially responsible account, which is expected to grow.

-Historically, Quakers have recognized prison ministry as an important need.
-Today there is especially a need to help prepare inmates for their return to a useful life in their communities, once their term has been served.
+Historically, Quakers have recognized prison ministry as an important mission.
+Today there continues to be a need to help prepare those who have been incarcerated for a return to a productive life in their communities.

 If you know of incarcerated individuals who are interested in furthering their education, you can encourage them to apply for funding.